 So, in this article, I’ve rounded up the most amazing eCommerce statistics that will help you build a strategic plan for your eCommerce business.
 Let’s get started, shall we?

 Here’s a quick menu of what you’re going to acquire from this article:

 - General eCommerce Statistics

 - Social Media eCommerce Statistics

 Let’s begin with some interesting facts about eCommerce websites to give you an idea of how big the industry actually is.

 Approximately there are 12 million to 24 million eCommerce sites across the world, with more and more new sites being created every single day.
 Even eCommerce seems like a competitive market, lots of eCommerce sites sell more than $1,000/year, so there are tons of opportunities for growth.

 People all over the globe understand the benefits of eCommerce, hence eCommerce sites are continuously on the rise.
-Based on the Invesp research, the countries with the leading average eCommerce revenue per shoppers are:
+Based on the Invesp research, the countries with the leading average eCommerce revenue per shopper are:

 As per BELVG statistics by gender, the difference between the percentage of female and male shoppers are:

 So, now you have an idea about the penetrating growth of the eCommerce industry, let’s take a look at the important eCommerce statistics in 2020.
 Buckle up!